 The courses include the study of fashion trends, history, terminology, fashion designers, elements and principles of design, fibers, fabrics, weaves, careers in fashion, laundry and stain removal and basic sewing techniques.
-A project based approach integrates instruction and lab experiences including the application of the elements and principles of design through tie-dyeing, projects over the history of fashion, trends in fashion, and stain removal.
-Students will also sew projects of their choice and ability.
+A project-based approach integrates instruction and lab experiences including the application of the elements and principles of design through tie-dyeing, projects over the history of fashion, trends in fashion, and stain removal.
+Students will also sew projects including pillowcases, pajama pants and projects of their choice and ability.
 Service learning projects will also be integrated into this course